vishwaCodes/tea-cup/README.md

 # Tea Cup
 Your go-to place for everything tea realated!
+An E-Commerce Store just for tea, with the modern Apothecary feel reeling the User in.

 # Teachnologies Used
 - Django